BEFORE DOWNLOADING AN APPLICATION, PLEASE READ THESE FREQUENTLY ASKED QUESTIONS AND APPLICATION INSTRUCTIONS.

 There is no application fee.

-All applications and supporting documentation must be mailed to the address on our contact page.
+All applications and supporting documentation must be mailed to the address the application.
 DO NOT USE CERTIFIED MAIL or anything requiring a signature.
+We recommend using USPS Priority Mail if you’d like a tracking option for your application package.
 We are not responsible for returned items due to insufficient postage.

 MAIL ALL PARTS OF YOUR APPLICATION TOGETHER.
 Do NOT send letters of recommendation or transcripts separately.
 If your application form is not accompanied by all required documentation, it will be considered incomplete and disqualified.